albertattard/presentation-java-versions-a-migration-strategy/README.md

-# Java Versions - a migration strategy
+# Java versions - a migration strategy

 Java 17 was recently released, yet moving from a previous version of Java is not as trivial as one would think.
 In this presentation we will talk about challenges that one needs to be aware of and a strategy of how to safely move from one